Dirac spinor: Properties

-Derivation of a bispinor representation
+Derivation of a Dirac spinor representation

-Introduction

-This outline describes one type of bispinors as elements of a particular representation space of the (1/2, 0) ⊕ (0, 1/2) representation of the Lorentz group.
+This outline describes one type of Dirac spinors as elements of a particular representation space of the (1/2, 0) ⊕ (0, 1/2) representation of the Lorentz group.
 This representation space is related to, but not identical to, the (1/2, 0) ⊕ (0, 1/2) representation space contained in the Clifford algebra over Minkowski spacetime as described in the article Spinors.
 Language and terminology is used as in Representation theory of the Lorentz group.
 The only property of Clifford algebras that is essential for the presentation is the defining property given in (D1) below.
 The basis elements of so(3,1) are labeled M^{μν}.

 A representation of the Lie algebra so(3,1) of the Lorentz group O(3,1) will emerge among matrices that will be chosen as a basis (as a vector space) of the complex Clifford algebra over spacetime.
 These 4×4 matrices are then exponentiated yielding a representation of SO(3,1)^{+}.
-This representation, that turns out to be a (1/2, 0) ⊕ (0, 1/2) representation, will act on an arbitrary 4-dimensional complex vector space, which will simply be taken as C^{4}, and its elements will be bispinors.
+This representation, that turns out to be a (1/2, 0) ⊕ (0, 1/2) representation, will act on an arbitrary 4-dimensional complex vector space, which will simply be taken as C^{4}, and its elements will be Dirac spinors.